 Malicious actors exploit (abuse) the DNS namespace to launch spam campaigns, phishing attacks, malware, and other harmful activities.
 In many dimensions the DNS ecosystem is more opaque than other aspects of Internet transport.
 Unlike BGP, DNS is a pull protocol, so learning internal dynamics requires an entry point \ie a domain name.
-Consequently, in absence of knowing this exact entry point any abuse that lies behind a domain will remain opaque to everyone except the targets.
+Without knowing this entry point, any abuse that lies behind a domain remains opaque to everyone except the targets.

-This inherent opacity has motivated many attempts to improve visibility into the DNS ecosystem to facilitate research, analysis, and improved operational security.
+This inherent opacity has motivated many attempts to improve visibility into the DNS ecosystem to facilitate research, analysis, and operational security.
 A prominent example is the ICANN Centralized Zone Data Service (CZDS) which coordinates collection and restricted sharing of daily zone file snapshots of participating TLDs.
-However, previous literature, in attempting to provide independent analysis of vulnerabilities and exploits, has found that the 24-hour zone files, while an unprecedented enabler of DNS-related security research, leave vital visibility gaps in studies of abuse and exploits \cite{2020-akiwate-ui,2021-akiwate-rb, ssac-rnm-2024}.
+However, previous studies have found that the 24-hour zone files, while an unprecedented enabler of DNS-related security research, leave vital visibility gaps in studies of abuse and exploits \cite{2020-akiwate-ui,2021-akiwate-rb, ssac-rnm-2024}.
 Since so much malicious activity often begins soon after a domain is registered for that purpose, and the CZDS snapshots are updated only daily, commercial threat intelligence services~\cite{dt-sie} have tried to fill the gap by detecting domains soon after registration.